-We provide special educational support and resources for children age three through 21 with various types of disabilities.
-All students are evaluated as part of our comprehensive intervention program, but parents may request additional evaluation if they believe their child has a disability.
-If a student is eligible for services, a support team will work together to develop and implement an Individualized Education Program to provide additional support or enrichment.
-These services are available to both high and low achievers.
+ECS provides special educational support and resources for children ages three through 21 with various types of disabilities.
+All students are evaluated as part of the comprehensive intervention program, but parents may request additional evaluation if they believe their child has a disability.
+If a student is eligible for services, a support team will work together to develop and implement an Individualized Education Program (for both high and low achievers) to provide additional support or enrichment.

 - Speech, Language, and Vision